 - Chrome loads the PlayCanvas game 17.6 times faster than the Unreal game.
 Other browsers show impressive multiples too.

 - Firefox loads the asm.js-based Unreal runtime the fastest.
 Since Emscripten is a Mozilla technology and Firefox is heavily optimized for asm.js code, this is not a great surprise.

-To analyse runtime performance, let’s compare captures of the two games using the Timeline panel in Chrome Dev Tools.
+To analyze runtime performance, let’s compare captures of the two games using the Timeline panel in Chrome Dev Tools.
 Here’s a capture for the PlayCanvas-powered Flappy Bird showing a frame executed in 0.57ms:

 And here’s a capture for the Unreal-powered Tappy Chicken with a frame executed in 5.0ms: